 Squeezing their way into today’s article are the anacondas.
 The green anaconda is the heaviest snake in the world.
-Second only in length to the python.
+They are the second largest snake only in length to the reticulated python.
 But don’t let their size fool you.
-They are a little cumbersome on land, but get them in the water and they’re like serpentine ninjas, able to sneak up on prey and launch a deadly sneak attack!
-This article is per special request.
-Read more on this heavy weight and don’t forget to comment.
-You can also request that I do an article on your favorite critter below or here.
+They are a little cumbersome on land, but get them in the water and they’re like serpentine ninjas, able to sneak up to prey and launch a deadly attack!
+These serpents are listed as Least Concern by the IUCN.

 First the Stats…

 Weight: Up to 550 lbs.

 1.)
 Like other snakes, the anaconda grows their entire life.